 The Title IX Coordinator has ultimate discretion over whether the college proceeds when the Complainant does not wish to do so, and the Title IX Coordinator may sign a formal complaint to initiate a Formal Resolution process upon completion of an appropriate initial assessment.
 A Formal Resolution process will result from any violence risk assessment that shows a compelling risk to health and/or safety that requires the college to pursue formal action to protect the community.
 A compelling risk to health and/or safety may result from evidence of patterns of misconduct, predatory conduct, threats, abuse of minors, use of weapons, and/or violence.
 The college may also be compelled to act on alleged employee misconduct irrespective of a Complainant’s wishes.

 When the Title IX Coordinator executes the written complaint, they do not become the Complainant.
-The Complainant remains the individual who is alleged to be the victim of conduct that could constitute a violation of this policy and they may have as much or as little involvement in the process as they wish.
-The Complainant retains all rights of a Complainant under this Policy irrespective of their level of participation.
+The Complainant remains the individual who is alleged to be the victim of conduct that could constitute a violation of this policy and that individual may have as much or as little involvement in the process as they wish.
+The Complainant retains all rights of a Complainant under this policy irrespective of their level of participation.
 Typically, when the Complainant chooses not to participate, the Advisor may be appointed as proxy for the Complainant throughout the process, acting to ensure and protect the rights of the Complainant, though this does not extend to the provision of evidence or testimony.